robertBrem/eclipse/README.md

 ## Description
 This docker image provides eclipse with additional plug-ins and Lombok.
 It's based on [iwakoshi/eclipse](https://github.com/iwakoshi/eclipse).
 If you don't need plug-ins or lombok use [iwakoshi/eclipse](https://github.com/iwakoshi/eclipse) instead.
-If you use this image without rebuilding [subclipse](http://subclipse.tigris.org/) is the only plug-in that is installed.
-To use lombok or other plug-ins you have to rebuild the image.
+If you use this image without rebuilding, [subclipse](http://subclipse.tigris.org/) is the only plug-in that is installed.
+To use Lombok or other plug-ins you have to rebuild the image.

 ## Usage
 ```bash